NC CPAs

 • Forfeited – when used to refer to the status of a person, describes a person who failed to timely renew their North Carolina certificate of qualification by the annual renewal deadline.
 This status also covers individuals unable to meet the annual CPE requirements or other criteria at the time of renewal.
 Individuals on forfeited status may not use the CPA title until the Board reissues that license.

-• CPA-retired – when used to refer to the status of a person, describes a person who has requested to use the title CPA-retired and confirms they will not perform any of the services listed in 21 NCAC 08A .0307(2) except that they may prepare tax returns for themselves and their immediate family members without compensation and they may prepare tax returns through public service programs, without compensation, such as the Volunteer Income Tax Assistance Program.
+• CPA-retired – when used to refer to the status of a person, describes a person who has requested to use the title CPA-retired and confirms they will not perform any of the services listed in 21 NCAC 08A .0307(a)(2).
+Prohibited services include, but are not limited to, tax preparation, bookkeeping, auditing, or consulting work.
+There is a limited exception that allows them to prepare tax returns for themselves and their immediate family members without compensation, and they may prepare tax returns through public service programs, without compensation, such as the Volunteer Income Tax Assistance (VITA) program.
 They may not hold themselves out as a certified public accountant; however, they may use the title “CPA-retired.”
 They further consent to the continued regulatory authority of the Board.

 • Inactive – when used to refer to the status of a person, describes one who has requested inactive status and been approved by the Board and who does not use the title “certified public accountant,” nor do they allow anyone to refer to them as a “certified public accountant,” and neither they nor anyone else refers to them in any representation as described in 21 NCAC 08A .0308(b).